 - You have to be willing to stay away from all the babies in your life for a long time, 3-4 weeks at least, and probably all elderly people too.

 - Consider an illness that lasts 7 weeks to three months.
 Can you sustain care that long for your child?

 - You have to be prepared to deal with rude people who will judge you for not getting your baby/child vaccinated.

 - You can’t love your sleep.
 You’ll likely wake up somewhere between once an hour and three times a night, or sometimes once every 5-20 minutes.

 Then again, you may have to go through the same list even if you do vaccinate…which is precisely the problem.

-The range of emotions as a parent can’t be underestimated – from being so pained from watching your child in great pain, to guilt and second-guessing about the vaccine decision, to becoming detached during every coughing spasm, more like a doctor or nurse than a mother or father, to the great fear of infecting other babies.
+The range of emotions as a parent can’t be underestimated – from being in agony watching your child suffer, to feeling guilty and second-guessing about the vaccine decision, to becoming detached during every coughing spasm, to acting more like a doctor or nurse than a mother or father, to fearing the spread of this disease to babies.

-I cannot tell you what it’s like to imagine your child as a walking death trap to a newborn child, and to attempt to walk backward through the two weeks when you didn’t know that it was whooping cough, trying to figure out if we might have infected anyone else.
+I cannot tell you what it’s like to imagine your child as a walking death trap to a newborn child, and to attempt to walk backward through the two weeks when you didn’t know that it was whooping cough, trying to figure out who may have been infected.

 I’ll pick up the story in the next post with the social aspects of your child having a contagious disease for which there exists a vaccine…